-To start promoting your display ads, figure out your target audience first.
-For example, one way to start promoting new content would be to use Pixel-based retargeting, which is a way to re-display your material to any anonymous site visitor.
+To start paid promotions with display ads, figure out your target audience first.
+For example, one way to start promoting new content would be to use Pixel-based retargeting, which is a way to re-display your material to any anonymous site visitors.

-In content marketing, you need to offer your audience a way to get regular updates about your content to make sure they keep coming back.
-This accelerates your brand building process.
+In content marketing, you need to offer your audience a way to get regular updates about your content to make sure they keep coming back which helps to accelerate your brand building process.

 One way to do this is by collecting email addresses via a specific CTA.
-You can also send monthly newsletters to people who have expressed an interest in your content, summarising the highlights of what has happened since you last published.
+You can then send regular newsletters to people who have expressed an interest in your content, with new content as well as summarising recent highlights.

-FeedPress is an inexpensive solution for email marketing.
+FeedPress is one such platform used for email marketing.
 It offers basic analytics so you can track your subscribers and the progress of your work.
 It also provides a customizable newsletter template that you can use to make your emails fit your brand.

-If you are regularly producing content with the same format, (like a series of blogs), you can also set up an RSS (Rich Site Summary) feed that will allow your readers to subscribe to your updates automatically.
+If you are regularly producing content with the same format, you can also set up an RSS (Rich Site Summary) feed that will allow your readers to subscribe to your updates automatically.

 This method of online advertising provides content that is within the context of a user’s experience, making the native advertising feel less intrusive and more like part of a discovery process, while also increasing the odds of users clicking through to your site.

-For content creators, this channel is effective for improving the end user’s experience, increasing ad impressions, improving conversion rates, and strengthening customer loyalty.
+For content creators, this Paid Promotion method is effective for improving the end user’s experience, increasing ad impressions, improving conversion rates, and strengthening customer loyalty.